-Paul personifies Scripture as foreseeing the Gentiles coming to salvation by faith.
+Paul personifies Scripture as anticipating the Gentiles coming to salvation by faith.

 preached the gospel to Abraham beforehand,

 God preached the gospel of grace through faith in Abraham’s day.
 Abraham was a Gentile before God justified him.
-When he believed the Abrahamic covenant (Genesis 12-15), God declared him righteous.
+God declared him righteous when he believed the Abrahamic covenant (Genesis 12-15).

-This phrase is a quotation from the Abrahamic covenant showing that Gentiles are involved in God’s salvation.
+This phrase is a quotation from the Abrahamic covenant showing that Gentiles are involved in God’s salvation (Ge 12:3).
 Both Jews and Gentiles find the identical ground in salvation by grace through faith.
 God is free to act kindly toward Gentiles because He provided a “faith” salvation for them.
 Salvation is an act of grace not earned by our efforts.